MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.2.4 =
+* Enhancement in activation requirement checks
+* Fixed a validation's error string in module [cf]

 = 2.2.3 =
 * Fix error in the order of provinces when the module shows only actual municipalities